Skip to Content

 Dallas To Austin Drive: 10 Fun Things To Do In Waco Texas

-Waco is the halfway point between both cities, so it’s the perfect place to split up the Dallas to Austin drive (or vice versa!).
-Plus, there’s quite a bit to do while you’re there.
+As you can see, Waco is the halfway point between both cities, so it’s the perfect place to split up the Dallas to Austin drive (or vice versa!).
+As a bonus, there’s quite a few fun things to do in Waco Texas, from unique activities like seeing mammoth fossils to indulging in a real Texas lunch!

 Psst!
 This blog post contains affiliate links in it which sends me a bit of extra money if you use them… at no extra cost to you!